 After the procedure

-After surgery, you're moved to a recovery room where the health care team monitors your recovery from the surgery and anesthesia.
-Once you're fully conscious, you'll be moved to a hospital room.
+After surgery, you're moved to a recovery room where health care providers monitor your recovery from the surgery and anesthesia.

 When you go home, you can usually return to your regular activities.
-Wait at least 10 days to two weeks before doing anything vigorous, such as heavy lifting or strenuous sports.
+Wait at least 10 days to two weeks before doing anything strenuous, such as heavy lifting or high-impact sports.

 The long-term effects of thyroidectomy depend on how much of the thyroid is removed.

-If only part of your thyroid is removed, the remaining portion typically takes over the function of the entire thyroid gland, and you might not need thyroid hormone therapy.
+If only part of your thyroid is removed, the remaining portion typically takes over the function of the entire thyroid gland.
+So you might not need thyroid hormone therapy.

-If your entire thyroid is removed, your body can't make thyroid hormone and without replacement you'll develop signs and symptoms of underactive thyroid (hypothyroidism).
-As a result, you'll need to take a pill every day that contains the synthetic thyroid hormone levothyroxine (Levoxyl, Synthroid, Unithroid).
+If your entire thyroid is removed, your body can no longer make thyroid hormone.
+Without medication, you'll develop symptoms of underactive thyroid (hypothyroidism).
+These symptoms may include dry skin, fatigue and weight gain.
+You'll need to take a pill every day that contains the synthetic thyroid hormone levothyroxine (Synthroid, Unithroid, others).

 This hormone replacement is identical to the hormone normally made by your thyroid gland and performs all of the same functions.
-Your doctor will determine the amount of thyroid hormone replacement you need based on blood tests.
+Your health care provider will test your blood to know how much thyroid hormone replacement you need.